Punchyou/flavors_of_physics_Ds_decay/proposal.md

 A high level workflow for the solution approach:
 1. **Understand the problem - identify the problem category**: I already know that this is a binary classification problem, which will help me choose the models to train.
 2. **Data mining**: Obtain the necessary datasets for this analysis, as mentioned in the associated section of data input above.
-3. **Data Visualization, Cleaning and Engineering**: Check if the data is balanced, if there are linear correlation between the features to determine which features to keep or check if the data will work better with a specific scaling.
+3. **Data Visualization, Cleaning, and Engineering**: Check if the data is balanced, if there is a linear correlation between the features to determine which features to keep, or check if the data will work better with a specific scaling.
 Distribution plots or even dimensionality reduction techniques may help visualize the data to have a better understanding of their shape and behavior.
-4. **Model Training/Tuning**: Train a selection of binary classification algorithms, trying different data scales, different number of features and cross validation to avoid overfitting.
+4. **Model Training/Tuning**: Train a selection of binary classification algorithms, trying different data scales, different number of features, and cross-validation to avoid overfitting.
 Make use of search techniques like grid or random search to tune the hyperparameters.
-Models like Support Vector Machines, Stochastic Gradient Descent or XGBoost classifiers might be suitable for this problem as they can deal with multiple features efficiently.
+Models like Support Vector Machines, Stochastic Gradient Descent, or XGBoost classifiers might be suitable for this problem as they can deal with multiple features efficiently.
 5. **Model Evaluation**: A number of performance metrics will be used for this step.
-Evaluation metrics suitable for this problem might be [false positive rate, false negative rate, specificity, negative predictive value](https://neptune.ai/blog/evaluation-metrics-binary-classification), accuracy or Kolmogorov–Smirnov test.
+Evaluation metrics suitable for this problem might be [false positive rate, false negative rate, true negative rate, negative predictive value](https://neptune.ai/blog/evaluation-metrics-binary-classification), accuracy or Kolmogorov–Smirnov test.

 A workflow that sums up the steps above is presented below.
 This workflow is part of a typical data science lifecycle, as presented [here](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle).